Transfer of the Portuguese court to Brazil: The court in the colony

 Importantly, this meant an increase in the demand for slave labor.
 With the end of the colonial pact, the coffee industry boomed and the sugar industry continued to flourish.
-Now, being able to manufacture goods, the naval and steel industries started to develop.
+Now, being able to manufacture goods, the naval and iron industries started to develop.
 The arrival of enslaved individuals increased dramatically during the period that the court was in Brazil and then during the decade following their absence, with the arrival of approximately 328,000 enslaved individuals to Brazil.
 This drastically changed the demographics of Brazil and of Rio, where most of these enslaved individuals would arrive and remain.
 It is estimated that the enslaved population in Rio, at its height, was more than half of the total population.
 After the successful slave revolution that took place in Haiti a few years before, the court started to worry about the small elites regarding potential rebellion and revolution.
 This led to the creation of the Military Division of the Guarda Real de Polícia, or Royal Police Guard, in charge of urban policing that before the arrival of the royal family consisted of informal guards, watchmen, and sentinels.
-This further isolated and oppressed enslaved peoples and was the beginning of a phenomenon that proceeded in the 19th and 20th centuries of the criminalisation of poverty.
+This further isolated and oppressed enslaved peoples and was the beginning of a phenomenon that proceeded in the 19th and 20th centuries of the criminalization of poverty.
 It reemphasized racial discrimination on an official level and associated disorder with lack of money and social ascension.
-This is also when Dom João VI decreed the establishment of a mounted guard.
-In addition, the penal system was used to take control of lower classes by using minor infractions considered public disorder; for example, “disrespecting curfew, playing games of luck, drinking alcohol and begging” could be punishable with prison.
-Furthermore, while attempts to “civilize” the city were made, it also meant that the biggest difference between the old court and the one in Brazil was that half of it now consisted of enslaved peoples.
+This is also when King John VI decreed the establishment of a mounted guard.

+In addition, the penal system was used to take control of lower classes by using minor infractions considered public disorder; for example, "disrespecting curfew, playing games of luck, drinking alcohol and begging" could be punishable with prison.
+Furthermore, while attempts to "civilize" the city were made, it also meant that the biggest difference between the old court and the one in Brazil was that half of it now consisted of enslaved peoples.
 Slavery was not legal in Portugal but allowed in the New World, and continued for several decades even after Brazil achieved independence from Portugal.